What is a VPN tunnel? The basics of online encryption

 2.1.
 Enhanced online security

-When you connect to the internet, especially through public Wi-Fi networks in cafes, airports, or hotels, your data can be alarmingly exposed.
+On free Wi-Fi networks, your data is vulnerable.
+It is exposed to threats like packet sniffing by hackers.
 A VPN tunnel encrypts your connection, making it incredibly difficult for hackers to intercept your sensitive information, such as login credentials or credit card details.
-This encryption also helps protect you from "man-in-the-middle" attacks, where an attacker secretly relays and possibly alters the communication between two parties.
+This encryption also helps protect you from “man-in-the-middle” attacks, where an attacker secretly relays and possibly alters the communication between two parties.

 2.2.
 Keeping your activities private